Saleem1975/Data-Driven-Optimization-of-3D-Printing-Parameters-for-UAV-Parts/README.md

 # Data Analytics for Optimizing 3D Printing of UAV Parts

-This project applies **data analytics techniques** to optimize 3D printing parameters for unmanned aerial vehicle (UAV) parts.
-Unlike projects that use ready-made datasets, here the data were **generated and collected in-house** through controlled 3D printing experiments.
-This allowed building a full **end-to-end pipeline**: data generation → preprocessing → modeling → optimization → visualization.
+This project uses data analytics to optimize 3D printing parameters for UAV components, targeting longer flight times by achieving a balance of low weight and high strength.
+In-house data were generated using response surface methodology (DOE) to build two regression models: one for strength and one for mass.
+Treated as conflicting objectives—maximize strength, minimize mass—they were solved with the NSGA-II algorithm to find optimal trade-offs.
+The result is a lightweight, durable UAV body suitable for applications such as PV field monitoring, demonstrating a complete pipeline from data generation to visualization.
 ------------------------------------------------------------------------

 ## 📌 Overview